 (Transmitting Science, Spain).

-Graduate or postgraduate degree in any Sciences discipline, basic knowledge in statistics and personal computers.
+Graduate or postgraduate degree in any Sciences discipline, basic knowledge of statistics and personal computers.
 All participants must bring their own personal laptop (Windows, Macintosh, Linux).

-- Basic principles: Mass (concept and units), force (units, special case: Weight), pressure (concept, units), energy (units, forms of energy: Potential, kinetic, elastic), power (units, example: Metabolic rate).
+- Mass (concept and units), force (units, special case: Weight), pressure (concept, units), energy (units, forms of energy: Potential, kinetic, elastic), power (units, example: Metabolic rate).

 - Conditions of equilibrium: Forces and moments.
 Mechanical advantage.
 Biological examples.